 Halo-Halo: A Summer Favorite

-Bibingka and Puto Bumbong: Holiday Specials
+Bibingka and Puto Bumbong

-Bibingka and puto bumbong are traditional rice cakes associated with the Christmas season in the Philippines.
-These desserts are often sold outside churches during Simbang Gabi, a series of early morning masses leading up to Christmas.
+Bibingka and puto bumbong are traditional rice-based desserts strongly associated with Christmas celebrations.
+These treats are commonly sold outside churches during Simbang Gabi, a series of early morning masses held during the holiday season.

 FAQ